tytydraco/yessleep/out/Dolls.md

 (The camera is dropped as we see Cass and Clint run away.
 The Gifter kicks the camera away while chasing them and turns it off)

 POLICE REPORT:
 A teenager by the name of Clint Dempsey reported being chased by an entity on [REDACTED] St. known as the Deceiving Gifter.
-He claimed that another teenager, Cassidy Shay, was with him, but he did not know where she was as he was focused on running.
+He also claimed that another teenager, Cassidy Shay, was with him, but he did not know where she was now as he was focused on running.
 When police went to investigate, they found a camera belonging to Clint Dempsey on the street.
 In an alleyway between blocks [REDACTED], multiple dolls were found.
 Each doll was noted to capture the likeliness of a kid or teenager that lived in [REDACTED], with all the dolls being different.
-When Cassidy Shay's home was searched, a doll resembling her was found on her bed, which was neatly made despite her mother saying that no one had gone into her room since she left.
-Police are still investigating the street for suspicious characters, and missing persons posters have been put up for Cassidy Shay.
+When the home of Cassidy Shay was searched, police found a doll resembling said teenager on her bed, which was neatly made.
+Her parents claimed that no one was seen entering or exiting her room after she left.
+Police are still investigating the street for suspicious characters, and missing person posters for Cassidy Shay have been put up.